 You may have belt guides on your mower to assist with keeping your belt in place.
 Belt guides are metal rods that sit next to your pulleys.
 Your belt doesn’t actually touch these guides.
 They are added protection to keep your belt from slipping off the pulleys.

 The guides can become damaged and bent when there is slack in the belt and this extra slack hits a guide.
 A bent guide may no longer be able to prevent your belt from coming out of place.
-Fix the guide by using a hammer or vice grips to bend the belt guide back in place.
+Fix the guide by using a hammer or vice grip to bend the belt guide back in place.

 Shredded John Deere Belt